DirectX: Development history

 Most of the work by the three was done among other assigned projects starting near the end of 1994.
 Within four months and with input from several hardware manufacturers, the team had developed the first set of application programming interfaces (APIs) which they presented at the 1995 Game Developers Conference.
 The SDK included libraries implementing DirectDraw for bit-mapped graphics, DirectSound for audio, and DirectPlay for communication between players over a network.
 Furthermore, an extended joystick API already present in Windows 95 was documented for the first time as DirectInput, while a description of how to implement the immediate start of the installation procedure of a software title after inserting its CD-ROM, a feature called AutoPlay, was also part of the SDK.
 The "Direct" part of the library was so named as these routines bypassed existing core Windows 95 routines and accessed the computer hardware only via a hardware abstraction layer (HAL).
 Though the team had named it the "Game SDK" (software development kit), the name "DirectX" came from one journalist that had mocked the naming scheme of the various libraries.
 The team opted to continue to use that naming scheme and call the project DirectX.

 The first version of DirectX was released in September 1995 as the Windows Game SDK.
 Its DirectDraw component was the Win32 replacement for the DCI and WinG APIs for Windows 3.1.
 DirectX allowed all versions of Microsoft Windows, starting with Windows 95, to incorporate high-performance multimedia.
 Eisler wrote about the frenzy to build DirectX 1 through 5 in his blog.

-To get more developers on board DirectX, Microsoft approached id Software's John Carmack and offered to port Doom and Doom 2 from MS-DOS to DirectX, free of charge, with id retaining all publishing rights to the game.
+To get more developers on board DirectX, Microsoft approached id Software's John Carmack and offered to port Doom and Doom 2 from MS-DOS to DirectX, free of charge, with id Software retaining all publishing rights to the game.
 Carmack agreed, and Microsoft's Gabe Newell led the porting project.
 The first game was released as Doom 95 in August 1996, the first published DirectX game.
 Microsoft promoted the game heavily with Bill Gates appearing in ads for the title.

 DirectX 2.0 became a built-in component of Windows with the releases of Windows 95 OSR2 and Windows NT 4.0 in mid-1996.
 Since Windows 95 itself was still new and few games had been released for it, Microsoft engaged in heavy promotion of DirectX to developers who were generally distrustful of Microsoft's ability to build a gaming platform in Windows.
 Alex St. John, the evangelist for DirectX, staged an elaborate event at the 1996 Computer Game Developers Conference which game developer Jay Barnson described as a Roman theme, including real lions, togas, and something resembling an indoor carnival.
 It was at this event that Microsoft first introduced Direct3D, and demonstrated multiplayer MechWarrior 2 being played over the Internet.